PhantomShift/bullet-hell/README.md

 To start the game, drag folder `src` onto shortcut `love`.

+Quick note - LOVE is compatible with Linux (or Ubuntu at the very least) If you'd like to play, retrieve love (it is available in Ubuntu's package manager) and run love with directory `src` as the argument or open the folder directly using love.

 ## Controls
 - Movement: WASD
 - Precise movement: left shift (Also makes hitbox smaller)